BRAIN-Aalto/equivariant_operator/README.md

-# Latent Equivariant Operators for Robust Object Recognition: Promise and Challenges
+# Latent Equivariant Operators for Robust Object Recognition: Promises and Challenges

 Codebase for experiments on latent equivariant operators for MNIST classification under geometric transformations.